nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-1--Paths.lagda.md

     r x = {!!}
 ```

-## Substitution and Paths as Equalities
+## Substitution and Paths as Equalities -- !
+HOMEWORK: UNTIL THIS POINT

 Perhaps the most fundamental principle of equality is that we may
 substitute equal things for equal things.
 Written out, substitution